-A new concussion toolkit and e-Learning course has been developed to assist those who support survivors of intimate partner violence in recognizing brain injury.
+A concussion toolkit and e-learning course has been developed to assist those who support survivors of intimate partner violence in recognizing brain injury.

-The Concussion Awareness Training Tool (CATT) for Women’s Support Workers includes a 45-minute video-based, interactive e-Learning course consisting of a series of educational modules and resources, including the voice of a real survivor of violence.
+Launched in the fall of 2020, the Concussion Awareness Training Tool (CATT) for Women’s Support Workers includes a 45-minute video-based, interactive e-learning course consisting of a series of educational modules and resources, including the voice of a real survivor of violence.
 The course is available in both English and French.
 PDF resources and articles on intimate partner violence and how to employ a trauma-informed approach are also available.

-“If left unrecognized and unmanaged, concussions and traumatic brain injuries can have long-term consequences,” said Dr. Babul.
-“This new toolkit adds to our existing suite of e-Learning courses and gives support workers evidence-based tools to better support survivors.”
+“If left unrecognized and unmanaged, concussions and traumatic brain injuries can have long-term consequences,” said BCIRPU Associate Director Dr. Shelina Babul.
+“This new toolkit adds to our existing suite of e-learning courses and gives support workers evidence-based tools to better support survivors.”

-The project is funded by Women and Gender Equality Canada and the Max Bell Foundation.
+The project was funded by Women and Gender Equality Canada and the Max Bell Foundation.